What do otolaryngologists do?

 The following list of procedures offers an overview of the vast scope of their work.

 This is the repair of droopy eyelids by removing excess skin, muscle, or fat that may be impairing vision.
 This procedure often occurs for cosmetic reasons and rarely requires a hospital stay.

 2) Endoscopic sinus surgery

-Typically performed for infectious and inflammatory sinus diseases such as chronic sinusitis or polyp growth.
+An otolaryngologist often performs this to treat infectious and inflammatory sinus diseases, such as chronic sinusitis or polyp growth.
 Otolaryngologists insert an instrument called an endoscope into the nose, which allows them to look at the sinuses.

 3) Excision and biopsy

 A surgeon will perform a biopsy to identify suspicious lesions and tumors.
 These can develop anywhere in the body, and identification is essential for defining an effective course of treatment.

 They can often perform the removal of small lesions and superficial skin cancers under local anesthetic in an outpatient setting.